 - In the weeks leading up to the original March 29, 2019 Brexit deadline, British parliamentarians overwhelmingly rejected (on two occasions) the agreement Prime Minister Teresa May had negotiated with the EU.

 - However, they subsequently voted that Brexit should not take place without an agreement in place.

 - In response, Ms. May was forced to ask for the Brexit deadline to be extended to June 30, 2019.

-- The EU must grant the extension, but EU officials have stated they will require Britain’s parliament to first vote in favor of the existing agreement, leaving the fate of the Brexit deadline in limbo.
+- The EU must grant the extension, but EU officials stated they would require Britain’s parliament to first vote in favor of the existing agreement, leaving the fate of the Brexit deadline in limbo.

-- On March 21, EU leaders agreed to a two-part extension plan that would allow the UK to delay Brexit until May 22, provided British lawmakers vote in favor of the Brexit agreement they have already twice rejected the following week.
+- On March 21, EU leaders agreed to a two-part extension plan that would allow the UK to delay Brexit until May 22, provided British lawmakers vote the following week in favor of the Brexit agreement they had already twice rejected.

-- Failure to approve the agreement would set an unconditional Brexit date of April 12, at which time British Prime Minister Teresa May is expected to provide an alternative or otherwise follow through with a hard Brexit.
+- Failure to approve the agreement would have set an unconditional Brexit date of April 12, at which time British Prime Minister Theresa May would have been expected to provide an alternative or otherwise follow through with a hard Brexit.